aatrisgn/TGC.Framework/src/AzureTableStorage/TGC.AzureTableStorage/README.md

 Patch notes ordered by newest change

+### 0.3.1
+Changed provision of TableClient to factory pattern and upgraded unit tests to .Net 8 due to .Net version mismatch.

 ### 0.3.0
 **Breaking change**.
 Upgraded package and .Net version to .Net 8.
 Updated configuration flow for client library.
 Minor changes to interfaces.